QubesOS/qubes-doc/user/downloading-installing-upgrading/testing.rst

       This page is intended for advanced users.

 Testing new Qubes OS releases and updates is one of the most helpful ways in which you can :doc:`contribute </introduction/contributing>` to the Qubes OS Project.
-If you’re interested in helping with this, please `join the testing team <https://forum.qubes-os.org/t/joining-the-testing-team/5190>`__.
+If you’re interested in helping with this, please :topic:`join the testing team <joining-the-testing-team/5190>`.
 There are several different types of testing, which we’ll cover below.

 **Warning:** Software testing is intended for advanced users and developers.
 You should only attempt to do this if you know what you’re doing.
 Never rely on code that is in testing for critical work!